MatthewSantoso/DM-and-CM-Calculator/README.md

 - DM_CM_Calculator_SourceCode.mlapp:
   - Source code for DM and CM Calculator App, open through MATLAB "Design App" button under the "Apps" tab
 - DM & CM Calculator.mlappinstall:
   - DM & CM Calculator App installer.
-Download and use "Install App" button under "Apps" tab to install.
+Download and use "Install App" button under the "Apps" tab to install.
 - test_images:
   - Contains samples of some of the idealized and real membrane cross sections used in the paper.